carevaloq87/ubuntu/README.md

 > Command `alias phpmyadminEnable="sudo a2enconf phpmyadmin.conf; sudo service apache2 restart"`

+# Coming soon

+  * Important Paths of Apache
+  * Important Paths of Apache
+  * How to install a LAMP server

 # Contributions and corrections
 If you want to contribute or correct some of the content in this list please feel free to do it in an always friendly and free way.